rodekruis/GlobalTropicalCycloneModel/analysis/03_new_model_training/Code_Documentation.md

 After importing the required libraries, we also import a module named utils that includes some functions, particularly get_training_dataset() which is the one we need to read input data stored as a CSV file and insert it in a data frame.

-Relative Wealth Index ("rwi") as one of the features includes some NaN values for some grid cells.
-Therefore, we decide to fill those rows with the mean value of "rwi", and since some values in the target dataset have exceeded 100 we set those numbers to the maximum value (100) to ensure that all values fall within the range of 0 to 100.

-There are some rows in the dataset in which windspeed equals zero, we decided to remove those rows before we train the model on the input data.
-We remove rows in the dataset in which windspeed equals zero, and we drop"grid_point_id" and "typhoon_year".
+Relative Wealth Index ("rwi") as one of the features includes some NaN values for some grid cells, so we decide to fill those rows with the mean value of "rwi".
+In the next step of data cleaning, we find some values in the target dataset that exceed 100 while the target range is from 0 to 100 so we set those numbers to the maximum value (100) to ensure that all values fall within the desired range.
+Then we face some rows in the dataset in which windspeed equals zero and as the final step of this part we remove those rows and we also drop the "grid_point_id" and "typhoon_year" columns before we train the model on the input data.

-Since we have an imbalance of dataset we stratify data to make sure we will have the lower samples for both training and test sets. bins2=[0, 0.00009, 1, 10, 50, 101]
+Since we have an imbalance of dataset we stratify data to make sure we will have the lower samples for both training and test sets. `bins2=[0, 0.00009, 1, 10, 50, 101]`

-The value_counts() function checks the bins' intervals, so we can figure out how many data points we have in each bin.
-The NumPy Digitize() function is used to get the indices of bins to which each of these values belongs in the input array.
+The `value_counts()` function checks the bins' intervals, so we can figure out how many data points we have in each bin.
+The `NumPy.Digitize()` function is used to get the indices of bins to which each of these values belongs in the input array.

 We split features into X and y sets (all features were considered for X and the target variable for y).
 We define the train_test_split() function to randomly separate training and test data with the ratio of 80:20, while for the option stratify we consider the defined bins.

 We specify the XGBoost model (with all the specified hyperparameters) and then fit the model to train data.
 Finally, we make predictions on both test and train data wrt the XGBoost model and calculate the total RMSE per bin using a for loop in range(1, 6).

 Now we train XGBoost Binary model for the same training data we had in previous model.
 Therefore, first, we define a threshold (thresh = 10.0) to separate the target into damaged and not damaged and apply it to both test and train data of the previous model.
-Then we perform undersampling on train data  sampling_strategy=0.1
+Then we perform undersampling on train data  `sampling_strategy=0.1`

 We run a binary model and then make prdictions for both test and training data, check the confusion matrix and classification report for both sets of data (test and train).